epignosis/gnosis/README.md

 import { HomeSVG, CalendarSVG, HelpSVG } from "@epignosis_llc/gnosis/icons/";
 ```

-You can view all the available icon names at `gnosis/src/icons/core/index.ts`.
+You can view all the available icon names at `gnosis/src/icons/index.ts` or by checking the appropriate storybook page.

 ## Upcoming components